 When people constantly hear noise levels above 85 decibels, they may become irritable and moody.
 Workers may feel nauseous, have headaches, or feel anxious for seemingly no reason.

-People may experience problems hearing equipment alarms, phone conversations, loudspeakers, or horns from forklifts creating other safety hazards.
+People may experience problems hearing equipment, phone conversations, loudspeakers, or horns from forklifts creating other safety hazards.
+Mitigating sounds inside warehouses and large facilities is key to protecting your workforce.

 Trouble paying attention, slacking off, and mixing things up are other common traits.

-A sound absorptive enclosure can mitigate noisy machinery and make the workspace quieter and safer.
+A sound enclosure can mitigate noisy machinery and make the workspace quieter and safer.

 Benefits of Using Acoustic Enclosures

-Sound Fighter Systems designs customizable sound walls for many industrial and commercial applications.
+Many cities use this technology to adhere to federal noise ordinances.
+Sound Fighter Systems designs customizable sound barrier walls for many industrial and commercial companies.